qzaidi/qzaidi.github.com/_posts/2013-12-01-dns-hijacking.markdown

 log-queries
 {% endhighlight %}

 Adding the log queries at the end allows you to see if the DNS is really being used by chromecast.
+You should also remember that any entries in /etc/hosts on local box will be given priority by dnsmasq.

 One more thing - I haven't tried this myself, but if chromecast will still not work, add an entry to your router to make traffic to 8.8.8.8 and 8.8.8.4 go via non existent routes.
 I have heard that chromecast will override local DNS settings from router and still try to connect to google's dns, but if they are unreachable (easy to achieve via a bad route on the router), it will fall back and use the DNS you want it to use.